zach-morris-txt/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+ANSWER: The closure is formed between ${name} and ("Dan") ("Zoe").
+The fact that name must reach outside of the function into the function expressions beyond to retrieve the values of "Dan" and "Zoe" indicates there is closure.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+ANSWER: Both rolls will generate a string literal in Dan's name.
+"Dan rolled a...".
+However, the value of "newRoll" has the opportunity to be different for each new roll; for each new calling of 'dansRoll'.

 c.
 What is the lexical scope of `newRoll`?

+ANSWER: 'newRoll' is bound to the function 'personalDice'.
+It cannot be retrieved without personalDice considering function scope.

 ### Task 3 - Stretch Goals